rluks/embed-twine/readme.txt

 1. Twine iframe height is automatically adjusted (short passage).
 2. Twine iframe height is automatically adjusted (long passage).
-3. Upload Twine story.
+3. Embed Twine plugin interface.
-4. Let plugin do its work.
+4. Upload your Twine story and copy the shortcode.
-5. Insert shortcode.
+5. Insert shortcode on a page or post.

 == Changelog ==